bgpworks/boxhero-landing-v2/contents/blog/en/fd80530e9ab24de3ad644c6d17a74566/index.md

 description: Manage your inventories well to build customer trust and increase customer loyalty.
 ---

-> I'm having a hard time managing inventory in my drug store.
+> I'm having a hard time managing inventory in my drug store.<br/>
-> It's hard to manage products without barcodes.
+> It's hard to manage products without barcodes.<br/>
 > How can I efficiently manage my inventory?

 ## Why is Inventory Management Important in Pharmacies?